Tushar862584/advocate-diary-app/README.md

 ## 📜 License

-This project is Unlicenced - will be changed later.
+This project is currently Unlicenced - will be changed later.